QuanergySystems/quanergy_client/readme/ubuntu1604.md

 ```

 ## Troubleshooting
-If during the build, you see the error message:
+If during the build you see the error message:
 ```
 cannot find -lvtkproj4
 ```